1. The scientific journal "Herald of criminal justice" accepts papers that correspond to the topics of the journal in the following headings:

 5) problems of interdisciplinary research.

-2. The article, sent to the editorial office of the journal "Herald of Criminal Justice", in accordance with the resolution of the Presidium of the Higher Attestation Commission of Ukraine No. 7-05 / 1 dated January 15, 2003 "On increasing the requirements for professional editions included in the lists of the Higher Attestation Commission of Ukraine" should contain the following elements:
+2. The article, sent to the editorial office of the scientific journal "Herald of Criminal Justice", in accordance with the resolution of the Presidium of the Higher Attestation Commission of Ukraine No. 7-05 / 1 dated January 15, 2003 "On increasing the requirements for professional editions included in the lists of the Higher Attestation Commission of Ukraine" should contain the following elements:

 - problem statement in general and its connection with important scientific or practical tasks;